DefGuard/docs/deployment-strategies/updating-and-version-compatibility.md

 **Always back up your database before updating Core.** Core is the only component with persistent storage (PostgreSQL).
 See the [deployment overview](overview.md#backup) for backup instructions.
 {% endhint %}

 Defguard is composed of multiple components (Core, Edge, Gateway) that communicate over gRPC.
-Each component can be updated independently, provided the components remain compatible.&#x20;
+Each component can be updated independently, provided the components remain compatible.

 When components attempt to establish a connection, Defguard automatically performs a version check.
 If an incompatibility is detected, the connection is refused.